 Success has a price.
 You don't hear that part on LinkedIn.

 You see the wins, the titles, the highlights.
 But you don't see the cost behind the scenes.
 You don't see the nights when your brain won't shut off, the guilt from missing something important, or the quiet toll it takes on your body.
+You don't see the internal war of wondering if it's all actually worth it.

 None of this is meant to scare you.
 But it is meant to make you choose consciously.
-Every yes comes with a no attached to it.
-Every win comes with a trade-off.
+You can chase growth.
+You can build something big.
+Just don't pretend it's free.

 So when you say you want the next level, ask yourself what you're willing to give up to get there.
 And more importantly, ask yourself if you're still going to like who you are when you do.
 Because if you're not careful, you'll get everything you said you wanted — and quietly lose the things you never meant to trade for it.